pulumi/pulumi-hugo/themes/default/content/docs/using-pulumi/adopting-pulumi/converters.md

 - /docs/converters/
 ---

-`pulumi convert` is a subcommand within the Pulumi Command Line Interface (CLI) you can use to convert between different source Infrastructure as Code (IaC) languages or formats into all of Pulumi’s [supported languages](/docs/languages-sdks/), such as TypeScript, JavaScript, Go, Python, C#, or Java.
+The `pulumi convert` command allows you translate supported sources to the various [languages that Pulumi supports]((/docs/languages-sdks/), such as TypeScript, JavaScript, Go, Python, C#, or Java.).
+Conversion sources are supported via a plugin model, and include other IaC tools like Terraform.
+Pulumi YAML programs can also be converted to any other supported Pulumi language.

 For the detailed usage of this command and options, refer to the [pulumi convert CLI documentation.](https://www.pulumi.com/docs/cli/commands/pulumi_convert/)